Piyawanno/Gaimon/document/DesignByCoding.md

 in [XimpleSoft](https://www.ximplesoft.com/).
 The method allows us to develop our product in **Agile** fashion.
 Our team follows neither Scrum nor ExtremeProgramming.
-No tools like Kaban will be used, just pure coding.
+No tools like Kanban will be used, just pure coding.
 Our method is very similar to the method from
 [Allen Holub](https://holub.com/), one of the author of [Agile Manifesto](https://agilemanifesto.org/display/000000305.html), who